explosion/spacy-llm/README.md

   - **[StableLM](https://huggingface.co/stabilityai)**
 - Integration with [LangChain](https://github.com/hwchase17/langchain) 🦜️🔗 - all `langchain` models and features can be used in `spacy-llm`
 - Tasks available out of the box:
-  - named entity recognition
+  - Named Entity Recognition
-  - text classification
+  - Text classification
-  - lemmatization
+  - Lemmatization
-  - relationship extraction
+  - Relationship extraction
-  - sentiment analysis
+  - Sentiment analysis
-  - span categorization
+  - Span categorization
-  - summarization
+  - Summarization
 - Easy implementation of **your own functions** via [spaCy's registry](https://spacy.io/api/top-level#registry) for custom prompting, parsing and model integrations

 ## 🧠 Motivation